glitch-soc/docs/upstreamed-features/profile-metadata/index.md

 And for everyone else, it shows to the right of the avatar:

 ![static](static.png)

+This is done from the profile edition page in glitch-soc's settings.

+## Legacy glitch-soc implementation

+Before being adopted upstream, `glitch-soc` users used optional `key: value` pairs as YAML-esque frontmatter at the beginning of their bios.

 An example of a bio with this frontmatter is as follows: